darkwolfcreek/nottwitter/README.md

 - **User-Friendly Interface:** A streamlined interface for an enjoyable user experience.

 ## Requirements
-- .NET 5.0 or higher
+- .NET 7.0 or higher
 - PostgreSQL
-- Blazor WebAssembly
+- Blazor Server

 ## Installation
 1. Clone the repository.